ngaggion/ChronoRoot2/README.md

 For detailed hardware specifications and assembly instructions, see the [ChronoRootModuleHardware repository](https://github.com/ThomasBlein/ChronoRootModuleHardware).

-For the controller of the Raspberry Pi 3B, see the [ChronoRoot Module Controller repository](https://github.com/ThomasBlein/ChronoRootControl).
+For the controller software for the Raspberry Pi 3B, see the [ChronoRoot Module Controller repository](https://github.com/ThomasBlein/ChronoRootControl).

 ## Usage